SM City Caloocan

 SM City Caloocan (also known locally as SM Deparo or SM City Deparo) is a shopping mall owned by SM Prime Holdings.
 It is located along Deparo Road, Malapitan Road, Brgy Bagumbong, Caloocan, Metro Manila.
 The third SM Supermall in Caloocan after SM Center Sangandaan and SM City Grand Central, 85th SM Supermall in the Philippines after SM City Sto.
 Tomas and the 25th SM Supermall in Metro Manila after SM City Grand Central and SM City East Ortigas.
-It has a land area of 94,000 m2, and a total gross floor area of 106,517 m2.
+It has a total gross floor area of 94,000 m2.

 History

 The mall-blessing was on May 16, 2024, and the ribbon-cutting for the grand opening on May 17, 2024.